 We can use other pencil media such as watercolour and pastel pencils in combination with wax pencils, to speed up the process.

-The colour from a wax pencil is frequently translucent or at least semi-translucent so successive layers of thin colour will build up and each layer will act as a filter on the colours beneath.
+The colour from a wax pencil is semi-translucent so successive layers of thin colour will build up and each layer will act as a filter on the colours beneath.

 It is important to remember that the first layer that hits the paper is the most important.
 This foundation layer will set up the general overall colour of an area.
 If you apply a green to the surface all other layers placed on top will merely adjust that green, so that adding yellow will make it a yellowish green and adding blue will make it a more bluish green.
 Adding red, the complimentary colour to green, will darken and dull the colour underneath.

 If we reverse the order of the colours we will get a different effect.
 If you put a blue down first then add a green on top, the result will be bluer than the other way around.

 This means that you don't necessarily need hundreds of colours in order to complete a coloured pencil painting.
 Where you would mix pigment to get the right shade with watercolour, you will build layers of colours to reach the correct shade with coloured pencils.

 The example shown above illustrates how the addition of various layers of colour changes the appearance of the foundation layer.

 Faber Castell Polychromos pencils were used on Daler Rowney 300gsm hot pressed paper.

 We start with a light layer of Pine Green and layer Grass Green on top to get the colour shown in the second swatch.
 As we continue layering each colour shown the result gets darker., however it remains "green".
 Even adding two layers of sepia at the end does not totally kill the green, it merely makes it a very dark green.